yesodweb/yesodweb.com-content/blog/2014/04/disemboweling-wai.md

 I've been hesitant about doing this in the past due to two different reasons:

-1. Making this change makes it more difficult to writes handlers and middleware for WAI.
+1. Making this change makes it more difficult to write handlers and middleware for WAI.
 2. It's not really possible to get rid of a streaming abstraction entirely;
    instead, we end up just having a locally baked abstraction, which is less